Test-Time 3D Occupancy Prediction: Experiments

-\textbf{Results on nuCraft.} The results on the high-resolution nuCraft~\cite{nuCraft} dataset are presented in Table~\ref{tab:nu}.
-Since no prior self-supervised methods have been trained or evaluated in this setting, we adapt SelfOcc~\cite{SelfOcc} from its official implementation as a baseline for comparison.
-As shown in the table, TT-GaussOcc consistently and significantly outperforms SelfOcc using the same VLM model, demonstrating superior adaptability and robustness across different resolutions.
-Notably, the perception space in nuCraft is defined by a voxel grid of $512 \times 512 \times 40$, totaling over 10 million voxels.
-Methods like SelfOcc, which directly predict dense voxel labels, inevitably suffer from increased memory overhead and longer inference times as resolution increases.
-Table~\ref{tab:nu} reports the inference FPS and GPU memory consumption of both SelfOcc and TT-GaussOcc on nuCraft, with the differences from Occ3D-nuScenes provided in subscript for reference.
-The results clearly indicate that as resolution increases, SelfOcc's memory demand and inference time increase notably, whereas TT-GaussOcc experiences only a mild increase since it predicts only sparse occupancy labels.
+\textbf{Results on nuCraft} are summarized in Table~\ref{tab:nu}.
+As no prior self-supervised methods have been trained or evaluated under this setting, we adapt SelfOcc~\cite{SelfOcc} using its official implementation and checkpoint as a baseline for comparison.
+As shown in the table, TT-Occ consistently and significantly outperforms SelfOcc, demonstrating superior adaptability and robustness across \textit{varying resolutions}.

-\textbf{Qualitative Studies on Temporal Consistency.} We present a comprehensive qualitative comparison between TT-GaussOcc and SelfOcc \cite{SelfOcc} in terms of occupancy prediction and depth rendering in Fig.~\ref{fig:qualitative} and temporal consistency in Fig. \ref{fig:temporal} to demonstrate the semantic and geometry modeling capability.
-As shown in the figure, SelfOcc exhibits a significant discrepancy from the ground truth, producing noticeably incomplete occupancy predictions.
-In contrast, TT-GaussOcc demonstrates a remarkable alignment with the ground truth, accurately recovering intricate structures and preserving high-frequency details in the occupancy representation.
-Moreover, our rendered depth maps retain fine-grained geometric structures across most regions, further highlighting the effectiveness of our approach in modeling precise scene geometry.
-These results underscore the superior expressiveness of TT-GaussOcc in both semantic and geometry modeling, showcasing its ability to generate highly realistic and structurally faithful reconstructions.

-\textbf{Case Studies on Open-vocabulary Tasks.} TT-GaussOcc inherently supports test-time adaptation to new semantic classes.
-Since our method directly takes the semantic segmentation results from VLM as input without requiring network pretraining, it fully inherits the open-vocabulary capability of the VLM, enabling open-vocabulary occupancy prediction.
-Specifically, whenever a new semantic class is detected in the VLM’s output, our method can immediately incorporate it into the occupancy map without any additional training or fine-tuning.
-Moreover, during Spatiotemporal Smoothing process, Gaussians carrying the newly introduced semantics interact with their neighboring Gaussians, even those that do not originally contain the new class information.
-This interaction facilitates the propagation of novel semantic categories across the scene, ensuring a more coherent and semantically enriched occupancy representation.
-As a result, TT-GaussOcc not only captures newly emerging classes in real time but also effectively integrates them into a globally consistent 3D occupancy map.